Alienso/SnakeCursed/README.md

 #  Snake
 Everyting bad in one project.
-GCC only, NOT C++ compatible, Windows only.
+GCC ONLY, NOT C++ compatible, Windows ONLY.
+(MingW64 8.1 recommended) successful compilation with other versions is not guaranteed.